-If a University of Indianapolis Graduate Program has specific published policies on grade and appeals processes, the graduate program handbook takes precedence over the general
+If a University of Indianapolis Graduate Program has specific published policies on grade and appeals processes, the graduate program handbook takes precedence over the general Student Handbook.

-Student Handbook
+4.16.2 Appeal Process.
+Students who believe that a course grade has been assigned inappropriately must follow the proper steps in the appeal process, observing the time limits for completion of various steps in the process as follows:

-- 4.14.2 Appeal Process.
-Students who believe that a course grade has been assigned inappropriately must follow the proper steps in the appeal process, observing the time limits for completion of various steps in the process as follows: - A. communicate with the instructor during the first three weeks following the assignment of the grade, either directly, by phone, e-mail, or fax.
-If a grade has been assigned in error, the instructor can quickly correct the error by submitting a change of grade form to the Registrar's Office; - B. Should the issue not be resolved at the instructor level, the student may appeal in writing within thirty (30) calendar days of meeting with the instructor to that instructor's immediate supervisor.
+- A. communicate with the instructor during the first three weeks following the assignment of the grade, either directly, by phone, or e-mail.
+If a grade has been assigned in error, the instructor can quickly correct the error by submitting a change of grade form to the Registrar's Office; - B. Should the issue not be resolved at the instructor level, the student may appeal in writing within thirty (30) calendar days of communicating with the instructor (whereas no resolution was met) to that instructor's immediate supervisor.
 This will typically be a Department Chair, Director, or in some instances, the Dean of the instructor's school or college.
-The written statement must clearly state the basis of the appeal.
-The instructor's immediate supervisor will attempt to achieve a mutually satisfactory resolution.
+The written statement must clearly state the basis of the appeal. - C. The instructor's immediate supervisor will attempt to achieve a mutually satisfactory resolution.
 The Dean of the college in which the student is enrolled (if not the same as the immediate supervisor) shall be notified of the appeal.
-If the Dean is the instructor's immediate supervisor, the Dean will determine whether or not the grounds for the appeal are appropriate.
-If appropriate, the Dean shall conduct a thorough investigation before making a recommendation to the Provost; - C. Should the issue not be resolved by the instructor's immediate supervisor, the student may initiate a formal written appeal to the Dean of the instructor's school or college (if not the same as the immediate supervisor) within ten (10) calendar days of the decision of the immediate supervisor.
-The written statement must clearly state the basis of the appeal.
-The Dean will determine whether or not the grounds for the appeal are appropriate.
-If appropriate, the Dean shall conduct a thorough investigation before making a recommendation to the Provost; - D. The Dean will send the recommendation to the Provost, who will make the final decision.
+If the immediate supervisor determines that the grounds for the appeal are appropriate, they shall conduct a thorough investigation before making a decision. - D. If the decision is in favor of the grade change, the appropriate grade change form will be initiated by the reviewing party.
+If the appeal is lost, the student may continue the appeal process to the next supervisory level (Dean or Provost/designee as appropriate) using the same processes outlined herein, provided, however, that any further appeals (past the originating one) must be initiated within 10 calendar days of the preceding decision. - E. The final appeal level is with the Provost.
+The decisions of the Provost (or designee) will be final.

-4.15 Unreasonable, Disruptive, or Dangerous Behavior
+4.17 Unreasonable, Disruptive, or Dangerous Behavior